Volume Discounts Available. Contact Us for Details.

 Extraction Grade™ n-Butane - C4H10

-Extraction Grade™ n-butane is free of any sulfur-based mercaptan odorants, colorless, clean, and free* of toxic BTEX compounds which are benzene, toluene, ethylbenzene, and xylene.
+Extraction Grade™ n-butane is free of any sulfur-based mercaptan odorants, colorless, clean, and non-detectable limits* of toxic BTEX compounds which are benzene, toluene, ethylbenzene, and xylene.

 - Extraction Grade™ 99.5% pure n-butane